Information for students from South Korea

-For information on applying to study for a undergraduate course at Queen Mary, please refer to undergraduate study .
+For information on applying to study for a foundation course at Queen Mary, please refer to our international foundation courses.

 The School of Law website has an international section that includes entry requirements that are specifically for the School's programmes.
 These pages also include our International Student Ambassadors from Korea.

 We normally consider the following qualifications for entry to our postgraduate taught programmes: Bachelor Degree (minimum 4 years) from a recognised institution.

 UK 1st class degree: GPA 4.2 out of 4.5; or GPA 4.0 out of 4.3; or GPA 3.7 out of 4.0

 UK 2:1 degree: GPA 3.5 out of 4.5; or GPA 3.3 out of 4.3; or GPA 3.2 out of 4.0

 UK 2:2 degree: GPA 3.0 out of 4.5; or GPA 2.8 out of 4.3; or GPA 2.5 out of 4.0

 Information on the comparability of international qualifications can be found on the Entry Requirements section under the listings for each programme in the course finder.
 Please note this information is only intended as a guide as the final decision on equivalency of overseas qualifications will be made by the Admissions Office at Queen Mary.

 For information on how to apply for a postgraduate programme at Queen Mary, please refer to postgraduate study.

 English language requirements